Treating Behavioral Health Patients in Non-Behavioral Health Settings

 Restraint and seclusion:

 Train staff to evaluate patients for warning signs of self-destructive and dangerous behaviors, including risks of suicide and violence.
 Ask behavioral health patients or their representatives about preferred methods of de-escalating in a crisis to reduce or avoid the use of restraints or seclusion.
+The CMS Conditions of Participation (CoPs) have strict requirements for the use of restraints/seclusion and the required documentation.
+Staff must be familiar with these requirements to ensure compliance.

-To promote a safe work environment for staff and to ensure appropriate management of patient behaviors, require patient population-specific restraint and seclusion training for staff.
+To promote a safe work environment for staff, and to ensure appropriate management of patient behaviors, require patient population-specific restraint and seclusion training for staff.
 Include:

-- Techniques to identify staff and patient behaviors, events and environmental factors that may result in the need to use restraint or seclusion.
+- Techniques to identify staff and patient behaviors, events, and environmental factors that may result in the need to use restraint or seclusion.

 - Use of non-physical intervention skills (de-escalation).